hulyanohut/School_District_Analysis/README.md

 ## Project Overview

 Create the district summary Dataframe.
-Create the school summary Dataframe.
+Create the  summary Dataframe.
-Calculate the average math score received by students in each grade level at each school.
+Calculate the average  score received by students in each grade level at each .
-Calculate the average reading score received by students in each grade level at each school.
+Calculate the average  score received by students in each grade level at each .
-Calculate the school performance based on the spending per student.
+Calculate the  performance based on the spending per student.
-Calculate the school performance based on the size of the school.
+Calculate the  performance based on the size of the .
-Calculate the school performance based on the type of school.
+Calculate the  performance based on the type of .

 # Resources
 Data Source : schools_complete.csv , students_complete.csv
-Tools : Python, Pandas, Jupyter Notebook
+Tools : , Pandas, Jupyter Notebook

 # Summary of Analysis

-How is the district summary affected?
+# How is the district summary affected?

-The average math score dropped by < 1%
+The normal score dropped by < 1%

-The average reading score was not affected
+The normal score was not influenced

-The percentage passing math dropped by 1%
+The rate passing dropped by 1%

-The percentage passing reading dropped by 1%
+The rate passing dropped by 1%

-The overall passing rate dropped by 1%
+The general passing rate dropped by 1%

-How is the school summary affected?
+# How is the  summary affected?

-The Per School summary was only affected for Thomas High School: percentage passing math dropped from 93.2% to 66.9% percentage passing reading dropped from 97.3% to 69.7% overall passing percentage dropped from 90.9% to 65.1% How were the School rankings affected?
+The Per outline was just influenced for Thomas :

+rate passing dropped from 93.2% to 66.9%

+rate passing dropped from 97.3% to 69.7%

+generally speaking passing rate dropped from 90.9% to 65.1%

+# How were the  rankings affected?

-Thomas High School dropped out of the Top 5 moving Wright High School into the top 5 The Bottom 5 schools remained the same
+Thomas exited the Top 5 moving Wright into the main 5

+The Bottom 5 schools continued as before

-How were the other reports affected?
+# How were the other reports affected?

- Math and Reading Scores by Grade remained the same except for Thomas High School which reported had no data to report
+- Scores by Grade continued as before aside from Thomas which revealed had no information to report

- Scores by School Spending changed at the $630-644 range: - percentage passing math dropped from 73% to 67% - percentage passing reading dropped from 84% to 77% - overall passing percentage dropped from 63% to 56%
+- Scores by Spending changed at the $630-644 territory: - rate passing dropped from 73% to 67% - rate passing dropped from 84% to 77% - in general passing rate dropped from 63% to 56%

- Scores by School Size changed at the Medium(1000-2000) size: - percentage passing math dropped from 94% to 88% - percentage passing reading dropped from 97% to 91% - overall passing percentage dropped from 91% to 85%
+- Scores by Size changed at the Medium(1000-2000) size: - rate passing dropped from 94% to 88% - rate passing dropped from 97% to 91% - by and large passing rate dropped from 91% to 85%

- Scores by School Type changed by Charter school type: - percentage passing math dropped from 94% to 90% - percentage passing reading dropped from 97% to 93% - overall passing percentage dropped from 90% to 87%
+- Scores by Type changed by Charter type: - rate passing dropped from 94% to 90% - rate passing dropped from 97% to 93% - by and large passing rate dropped from 90% to 87%